 With regard but without any shyness he approached.
-She could have been eight, maybe nine years old.
+He could have been eight, maybe nine years old.

 Big, black eyes.
 Deep eyes, at times sorrowful enough to look like a man.

-He stared at me and said something that I did not immediately understand but I imagined he wanted to know my name, and I told him in English: Gabriel.
+Staring at me he said something that I didn’t immediately understand but I guessed he wanted to know my name and I told him in English: Gabriel.

 In the days I spent in one of the poorest countries in the world, I could never figure out what my new friend’s name was.
 And this I regret even now.
-His name could have been: Anil, Kamal, Jograj, Hiresh, Gulab, Geet, or Devesh, and still nothing would have changed because his name would only serve me to recall him or describe him one day, but certainly not to remember him.
+His name could have been: Anil, Kamal, Jograj; or Hiresh, Gulab, Geet, Devesh, and still nothing would have changed, because his name would have served me only to recall him, or describe him someday, but certainly not to remember him.

-So I will call it Charan-I like the sound of this name, which means “Feet of God” in Sanskrit.
+So I will call him Charan, I like the sound of this name, which in Sanskrit means “Feet of God.”

 Charan and his world